lfit/itpol/README.md

-# Linux Foundation IT Policies
+# Useful IT Policies

-In this repository we provide generalized IT policies adapted from those used by the Linux Foundation IT staff in hopes that they will come in handy for other organizations, and especially for open-source projects who rely on volunteer admin efforts to manage their infrastructure.
+In this repository we provide generalized IT policies adapted from those used internally by our IT staff in hopes that they will come in handy for other organizations, and especially for open-source projects who rely on volunteer admin efforts to manage their infrastructure.

 We invite all others to participate, share and donate back their knowledge and expertise to help create a library of checklists and best practice documents